xrdocs/multicast/_blogs/future-of-multicast.md

     3. Looking at mLDP + FA + mVPN
     4. Adding some constraint on topology and network design
     5. Better suit for dynamic environment compared to Tree-SID

+////////////////////////////////////

+All depend on what the customers wants…

+What the customer try to achieve here ?
+Video transport ?
+Mc VPN services ?
+Do they need live-live distribution with disjointness ?
+Do they they have other constraint ?

+From solutions this is how I suggest working with your customer:
+No need for TE and small mVPN:
+IR (Ingress Replication) + mVPN
+Simple and cost effective
+No need for TE and large mVPN: mLDP + mVPN
+Solid solution and has been proved to works well with SR-MPLS unicast Need for TE in another word tree computation with constraints Option 1: mLDP + FlexAlgo +mVPN
+                                                               i.
+Preferred solution when mVPN are dynamic (lots of state changes) ii.
+Limited to some topology Option 2: Tree-SID + mVPN
+                                                               i.
+Prefered solution when mVPN are almost static

+What the classical SP are saying:
+Mc VPN is not the most business growing area, but can NOT be dropped/depreciate, must carry on newer networks IR and mLDP + mVPN are still preferred choice
+It doesn’t require newer investment (team education, operational tools,… ) Has been proved to works for years
+Works well with SR-MPLS

+What broadcast SP are saying (NBC, Sky, ..):
+Wants to deploy disjoint live-live trees
+Trees are fairly statics
+Use to deploy RSVP-TE to address it  the computation of disjoint trees is made manually and it’s painful Many are moving to tree-SID + mVPN  the computation of disjoint trees is automatic (thanks to SR-PCE) COE will add lots of value, as the customer could now visualize 2 trees and prove their disjointness …

+What enterprise & financial are saying:
+Wants to deploy disjoint live-live trees
+Trees are dynamic and state are changing often
+Looking at mLDP + FlexAlgo + mVPN
+Adding some constraint on topology and network design (no ring) Better suit for dynamic environment compared to tree-SID

 ## add financial streaming (mldp +FA)